Wrongful Death Lawyers

 Who Can File a Wrongful Death Claim?

-Depending where you reside, different laws usually apply, but in most cases members of the immediate family—i.e. children, parents, and spouses—are able to pursue a wrongful death lawsuit.
+Depending on where you reside, different laws usually apply, but in most cases, members of the immediate family—i.e. children, parents, and spouses—are able to pursue a wrongful death lawsuit.
 In certain circumstances, members of the extended family such as grandparents or any legal dependents may have a claim as well.

 Is There a Time Limit for Filing a Wrongful Death Suit?

 Yes, although you may be surprised to find out that it depends where you happen to reside.
 The statute of limitation dictates how long you have to file a wrongful death lawsuit.
 Three years is a common limitation, but it can vary widely from state to state.
 Many people assume that this time limit starts from the time of death, and in most cases this is true, but it is not always the case.

 Facts regarding the circumstances of a wrongful death case may not surface for months or even years after a person’s death.
 Under these circumstances, it might be possible to make a claim at this point, rather than the physical time of death.
 Whatever the circumstances may be, it is typically recommended to file a wrongful death lawsuit at the earliest possible opportunity.